RiscadoA/democracy-bot/README.md

 so that the changes can be undoed.
 - `/trash`: Shows which channels were deleted and can be restored
 - `/restore`: Restores a channel which was deleted.
+- `/undo`: Undoes the previous action (except `/kick`).
+May require a vote, depending on the command made.
+- `/save`: Stores actions made to a message.
+- `/load <msg_id>`: Restores server to a previous state from a message written by `/save` in the past.
+Requires a vote.

 ## Setup